eafyounian/pypette/README.md

   * FASTA, VCF and SAM file manipulation
   * Other miscellaneous functionality

-Pypette has no dependencies beyond Python and [samtools](https://github.com/samtools/samtools).
 For performance reasons, it is recommended that the software is run using [PyPy](http://pypy.org/), a high performance implementation of the Python language.
 You can build PyPy from [source](http://pypy.org/download.html#building-from-source), or download [portable binaries](https://github.com/squeaky-pl/portable-pypy).

 Installation
 ------------